LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     Calculating ray path: 1.5441 degrees inclination, -90 degrees azimuth.
     ...

 The output is similar to the flat ground simulation; though, the terrain file ingestion is noted and the maximum terrain height and an approximated boundary layer height (2 km above the peak of terrain) is printed to screen for reference.

 The ground intercept condition is more numerically intensive when considering terrain because instead of comparing the ray altitude to a constant value the interpolated ground surface must be evaluated at the latitude and longitude of the ray path.
 The reason that a 2 km layer is chosen is that the envelope which smoothly forces the wind fields to zero at the ground surface extends some distance above the ground and that envelope also requires evaluation of the terrain interpolation.
-This results in longer computation times for tropospheric propagation paths for which the ray path is in this near ground region for a large portion of the simulation, but accelerates middle- and upper atmospheric portions of the path when terrain isn't directly impacting the propagation path.
+This results in longer computation times for tropospheric propagation paths for which the ray path is in this near ground region for a large portion of the simulation, but avoid increasing the computation time for middle- and upper atmospheric portions of the path when terrain isn't directly impacting the propagation path.

 Visualization of the propagation results can be done using the same azimuthal function from the :ref:`quickstart`, :code:`infraga plot azimuthal --atmo-file ToyAtmo.met`, and the interaction of terrain is evident in the scatter of reflected arrivals near 350 km downrange that becomes even more severe beyond 500 km.